 We further investigated the effect of genus age on its extinction probability.
-No effect of taxon age could be retrieved from the analysis of the ‘early’ dataset (56-39 Ma, i.e., before the increase in extinction rate at 39 Ma, SI Appendix, Fig. S10), but we found evidence for a significant ADE in the ‘late’ dataset (39-23.03 Ma), with an increasing probability of extinction with decreasing genus age (SI Appendix, Tab.
+No effect of taxon age could be retrieved from the analysis of the ‘early’ dataset (56-39 Ma, i.e., before the increase in extinction rate at 39 Ma, SI Appendix, Fig. S10), but we found evidence for a significant Age-dependent Extinction (ADE) in the ‘late’ dataset (39-23.03 Ma), with an increasing probability of extinction with decreasing genus age (SI Appendix, Tab.
 SX).
 In the framework of a faunal renewal, we could have expected the opposite relationship, where older lineages would be more likely to go extinct than recently-originated ones.
 One possible explanation could come from the concomitant increase in origination rate that we discussed previously (Fig 1B and SI Appendix, Fig. S10A).
 The latter would counterbalance the higher prevalence of these newly-originated genera to become extinct, in turn leading to a progressive faunal turnover, as older lineages naturally go extinct.
 A similar negative relationship between taxon age and extinction probability has been frequently illustrated, for several study models and taxonomic scales (58–62).
 Factors proposed to explain this ADE pattern at the genus level often include genus range size, species richness or sampling bias (59).
 Here, fossil sampling bias is less likely to affect our results as PyRate already accounts for it.
 The current spatial (SI Appendix, Fig. S3) and taxonomic (SI Appendix, Fig. S30) incompleteness of our data do not allow us to reliably test either of the two remaining factors.

 The MBD analyses also provided support for a positive correlation between global temperature and Eocene mammal origination rate (G𝝀 = 0.24, w𝜆 = 0.82).
 This explains the previously-described gradual decline in SAM diversity in the mid-late Eocene, qualitatively matching with the post-EECO decline in temperature (Fig. 1D and 4B).
-It is now clearly established that temperature change directly impacts biodiversity, at every timescales (63–65), and temperature was already identified as a key driver influencing European endemic artiodactyl diversification at the EOT (66).
+It is now clearly established that temperature change directly impacts biodiversity, at every timescale (63–65), and temperature was already identified as a key driver influencing European endemic artiodactyl diversification at the EOT (66).
 This said, based on isotope analyses of Patagonian ungulate enamel or on paleobotanical data, it has been proposed that the South American (at least in the Southern part of the continent) climate remained merely stable across the Eocene-Oligocene (40, 41, 67).
 However, as illustrated by Antoine et al. (34), we assume that the spatial scale (i.e., continental vs. global) does not affect the trends and directionality of temperature changes through time, but rather their amplitude.
 Hence, in the framework of our MBD analyses, the use of a global estimate of paleotemperature is still relevant, as we are more interested in trends than having actual paleotemperature values.
 Also, to date, no regional paleotemperature reconstruction for the South American continent has been produced with the same resolution as the global estimate used in this study (16).